kristinayin/Flutter/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo is dedicated to assignments completed by `kristinayin` for Ray Wenderlich's 13-week Flutter Bootcamp, from August 15, 2022 to November 10, 2022.
+Assignments completed by `@kristinayin` for Ray Wenderlich's 13-week Flutter Bootcamp, from August 15, 2022 to November 10, 2022.

 Bootcamp info: https://store.raywenderlich.com/bootcamp